Zaffierce/domiNATION-support-system/README.md

   - Adjusted backend routes
 - Implemented error checking for tickets that do not exist within the DB
 - Implemented logic to query DB for server list
+- Implemented logic to validate if a user is not found in the Discord
+  - Currently only on index route, may implement to other routes?

 02/27/2020
 - Mass style and verbiage changes